mravaloarison/IT-495/do_not_touch/README.md

 # FitFinder — Fashion Delivery & AI Styling Assistant

-Built it to explore and experiment with Google's ecosystem — including Firebase Auth, Firestore, Gemini AI, and Google Places API.
+Built it to explore and experiment with Google's ecosystem — including `Firebase Auth`, `Firestore`, `Gemini AI`, and `Google Places API`.

 The web app that lets users: